cpyburn/DirectX12-Ray-Tracing-Engine/2-Fullscreen/README.md

 ```
 static constexpr unsigned int c_BackBufferCount = 2;
 ```
 and change the DeviceResources constructor to use c_backBufferCount.
 Also while we are here we should go ahead and set the constructor up to use ray tracing feature level.
 So change the minFeatureLevel to default to D3D_FEATURE_LEVEL_12_2.
 See: [Feature Levels](https://learn.microsoft.com/en-us/windows/win32/direct3d12/hardware-feature-levels) for more information.
-Also want to allow tearing, enable HDR, and reverse depth.
+Also want to allow tearing and reverse depth.
 You can google tearing and HDR.
 Reverse depth is so that our z-buffer/depth buffer has more precision.
 This is helpful for things like water planes, it stops the shimmering/jerky effects.
 This will change the clear value in Game.cpp to 0.0f for depth.
 We will make that change below.
 ```
         DeviceResources(DXGI_FORMAT backBufferFormat = DXGI_FORMAT_B8G8R8A8_UNORM,
                         DXGI_FORMAT depthBufferFormat = DXGI_FORMAT_D32_FLOAT,
                         D3D_FEATURE_LEVEL minFeatureLevel = D3D_FEATURE_LEVEL::D3D_FEATURE_LEVEL_12_2,
-                        unsigned int flags = c_AllowTearing | c_EnableHDR | c_ReverseDepth) noexcept(false);
+                        unsigned int flags = c_AllowTearing | c_ReverseDepth) noexcept(false);
 ```
 Something extra I am going to do, is get completely rid of the m_backBufferCount.
 Because we have a public constant, we no longer need the m_backBufferCount.
 When you download the source code you can see the the removal and see how it is replaced with c_backBufferCount.